argoproj/argo-cd/docs/operator-manual/user-management/keycloak.md

 ## Creating a new client in Keycloak

 First we need to setup a new client.
-Start by logging into your keycloak server, select the realm you want to use (Master by default) and then go to __Clients__ and click the __create__ button top right.
+Start by logging into your keycloak server, select the realm you want to use (`master` by default) and then go to __Clients__ and click the __create__ button top right.

 ![Keycloak add client](../../assets/keycloak-add-client.png "Keycloak add client")